play-with-docker/play-with-docker.github.io/_posts/2017-03-31-traefik-load-balancing.markdown

 - We are using version 3 of compose file (mandatory for docker stack deploy)
 - We are using the traefik image from Docker Hub
 - Docker will create an overlay network named **public**, on which will will add each container we want to publish
-- We uses constraints to deploy the service on a swarm manager (as it needs to listen to swarm events)
+- We use constraints to deploy the service on a swarm manager (as it needs to listen to swarm events)

 ### Launch the Docker Container